gebodal/annodoc/index.md

 In such cases, please annotate each subscripted (or otherwise demarcated) symbol as its own ParameterSymbol, as above.

 As for ParameterNames, please annotate all instances of ParameterSymbols you encounter, even if they appear independently of any measurements or ParameterNames.
+If something is obviously (to you) a parameter of some kind, even if not directly related to a measurement, please do annotate it, along with any accompanying ParameterNames and appropriate relations.

 <div markdown="1">
 ~~~ ann